Google's surprise update makes Android more similar to the iPhone - ExBulletin

 A week ago, I reported that Google was cracking down on RCS messaging from rooted Android devices.
 This is very Apple-like and very un-Android-like behavior.
 We've also seen leaked screenshots of a possible satellite SOS feature on Google's devices that matches Apple's version.

-More from FORBES WhatsApp suddenly issues new warning to all iPhone and Android users By Zak Doffman
+More from FORBES WhatsApp suddenly issues update warning to all users By Zak Doffman

 And now we have the next feature that crosses the Android/iOS boundary.
 This is much more important than RCS limitations or satellite fallback.
 One of the iPhone's best innovations in recent years has been the integration of voice and video calls from multiple sources into the device.

 This means that your WhatsApp or FaceTime audio or video calls will appear in your call list alongside regular calls.
 What's even better is that the user can choose WhatsApp, Signal, Telegram, FaceTime and even Teams as his favorite number to use.
-This is very important because calls on WhatsApp and Signal are end-to-end encrypted, making it much easier to use VOIP calls that are secure by default.
+This is very important because calls on WhatsApp and Signal are end-to-end encrypted, making it much easier to use VOIP calling, which is secure by default.

 Now, it looks like Google is moving in the same direction, with the latest Google Phone beta showing WhatsApp calls in the recent callers list just like on an iPhone.